dereknovak/LS180-LS/study_guide2.md

 ## SELECT

-- The `SELECT` statement is used to retrieve data from a database.
+- The `SELECT` command is used to retrieve data from a database.
-- The `DISTINCT` statement can append it to prevent repetitive returns.
+- The `DISTINCT` command can append it to prevent repetitive returns.
-- The `SELECT` statement can be used in conjuction with `FROM` to retrieve information from a specific relation, or be left alone to return independent data.
+- The `SELECT` command can be used in conjuction with `FROM` to retrieve information from a specific relation, or be left alone to return independent data.

 ```sql
 SELECT column_name FROM table_name;